foxthefox/yamaha-yxc-nodejs/README.md

 ```

 #### Parameter,
-Some Parameter have to be detrmined first by calling a "get" method first.
+Some Parameter have to be determined first by calling a "get" method first.
 JSON array has to be formed before calling the method.

 #### Zones